fanfank/Hyperfill/README.md

 3. Local account stores data locally, and I ensured data security as best as I can.
 Yet, I am not a security specialist, so I can't make a promise that this extension won't get your accounts into troubles, serious uses please avoid storing sensitive data on the extension.
-4. Web account stores data on a web database. __However__, I __haven't__ bought such a database, so don't register a web account unless you are a developer, and will set up PHP, MySQL on your machine, later in this document I'll tell you how to do it.
+4. Web account stores data on a web database. <del>__However__, I __haven't__ bought such a database, so don't register a web account unless you are a developer, and will set up PHP, MySQL on your machine, later in this document I'll tell you how to do it.</del>

 ###Installation
 ####For Normal Users